-27. He who gives to the needy will have need of nothing, but he who hides his eyes will have many curses.
+27. He who gives to the needy will need nothing, but he who hides his eyes will have an abundance of curses.

-28. When wicked men rise up, men hide themselves, and when they perish, righteous men increase.
+28. When wicked men rise up, men hide themselves, but when they perish, the righteous increase.

 ¶1.
-A man who, being reproved, hardens his neck will be destroyed suddenly and there will be no cure.
+A man who, being often reproved, stiffens his neck will suddenly be destroyed, and that without remedy.

-2. When righteous men gain power, the people rejoice, but when the wicked rule, people groan.
+2. When righteous men grow great, the people rejoice, but when a wicked man rules, the people groan.

-3. A man who loves wisdom causes his father to rejoice, but he who keeps company with harlots makes his wealth vanish.
+3. The man who loves wisdom makes his father rejoice, but he who keeps company with harlots squanders his wealth.

-4. A king establishes the land by justice, but a man who takes gifts overthrows it.
+4. A king establishes a land by justice, but the man who exacts gifts overthrows it.

-5. A man who flatters his neighbor spreads out a net for his feet.
+5. A man who flatters his neighbor spreads a net for his feet.

-6. A snare is in the transgression of an evil man, but a righteous man shouts for joy and is glad.
+6. In the transgression of an evil man is a snare, but a righteous man shouts for joy and is glad.

-7. A righteous man considers the plea of the poor, but a wicked man does not understand that knowledge.
+7. A righteous man has concern for the cause of the poor, but a wicked man does not understand such concern.

 8. Scornful men inflame a city, but wise men turn away wrath.

-9. A wise man enters into judgment with a fool, and he rages and laughs, and there is no restraint.
+9. A wise man may enter into judgment with a foolish man, but whether he rages or laughs, there is no relief.

-10. Men with blood-guiltiness hate an innocent man, and reputable men seek his life.
+10. Men with blood-guilt hate an innocent man, but the upright seek to save his life.

-11. A fool uses up all his breath, but a wise man calms his breathing for later.
+11. A fool vents all his wrath, but a wise man holds it back.

-12. When a ruler gives heed to deceptive talk, all those who serve him become wicked.
+12. If a ruler gives heed to lies, all his ministers are wicked.

-13. A poor man and a lender will end up together; the
+13. The poor man and the oppressor will meet together; the

-14. As for the king who judges the helpless by what is true, his throne will be established forever.
+14. As for the king who judges the poor in truth, his throne will be established forever.

-15. The rod and correction bestow wisdom, but an unrestrained child brings his mother shame.
+15. The rod and reproof bestow wisdom, but an unrestrained child brings his mother shame.

-16. When wicked men increase, sin increases, but righteous men will watch their fall.
+16. When wicked men increase, transgression increases, but righteous men will see their downfall.

-17. Discipline your son, and he will bring you rest and give delight to your soul.
+17. Discipline your son, and he will bring you rest and give great delight to your soul.

-18. Where there is no vision, the people are unrestrained, but he who keeps the law is happy.
-(This one was already done)
+18. Where there is no vision, people are unrestrained, but he who keeps the law is happy.

-19. A slave will not let himself be disciplined by words if he understands but gives no response.
+19. A slave will not be disciplined with words; even if he understands, he will not respond.

-20. Have you seen a man who is quick with his words?
-There is more hope for a fool than for him.
+20. Behold the man who is hasty with his words; there is more hope for a fool than for him.

-22. An angry man stirs up strife, and a wrathful master stirs up much transgression.
+22. An angry man stirs up strife, and a furious man, much transgression.

-23. A man’s pride will lay him low, but he who is of a lowly spirit will lay hold on glory.
+23. A man’s pride will lay him low, but he who is lowly in spirit will obtain honor.

-24. He who divides plunder with a thief hates his own soul; he hears an oath but will not make it known.
+24. He who is partner with a thief hates his own soul; he hears a curse, but does not report it.

-25. Fear of man lays out a snare, but he who puts his trust in the
+25. The fear of man is a snare, but he who trusts in the

 Lord will be set on high.

-26. Multitudes seek the favor of a ruler, but man’s judgment is by the
+26. Multitudes seek the favor of a ruler, but the judgment of man comes from the

 27. An unjust man is an abomination to the righteous, and he who is upright in the way is an abomination to him who is wicked.